What Is Algum Wood? And Other Biblical Facts

 Here is the thing that we do know about the Algum Wood and King Solomon’s Temple:

-• Extreme Hardwood – Algum wood would have been considered a very hard wood.
+- Extreme Hardwood – Algum wood would have been considered a very hard wood.
 The wood was used for structures such as temple pillars or steps.
-Either one of the applications would have required they use hardwood.
-There is a good chance that any steps would also have banisters, so the wood could have been used for both pillars, steps, and banisters.
+Either one of the applications would have required them to use hardwood.
+There is a good chance that any steps would also have railings, so the wood could have been used for both pillars, steps, and banisters.

-• Precious Wood – As the Algum wood was used for King Solomon’s temple, they would have only used the best wood they could find for the temple.
+- Precious Wood – As the Algum wood was used for King Solomon’s temple, they would have only used the best wood they could find.
 Algum wood would have been a precious wood.

 The King Solomon’s City Of Ophir And Algum Wood

-One of the most significant issues in understanding what kind of wood Algum wood is to understand where King Solomon brought the wood from.
+One of the most significant issues in understanding what kind of Algum wood is knowing where King Solomon brought the wood from.
 Many cities and areas are mentioned in the Bible for which we have no definitive modern reference.

 One of those areas we know about but are unsure where it is located is the City of Ophir.
 Here are a few things that we do know about the City of Ophir from the Bible:

-• King Solomon Got Shipments From Orphir – We know that every three years, King Solomon would get a shipment from Orphir.
+- King Solomon Got Shipments From Orphir – We know that King Solomon would get a shipment from Orphir every three years.

 It is believed that Orphir is on one of the 1st Century trade routes.
 Historians are not sure where Orphir is located as it could have been on an ancient trade route from as far away as the Philippines, Africa, India, and Sri Lanka.